moor_generator package has some options that control how the

 hashCodein those classes.

-@UseDaoannotation, moor will generate three methods: A base method returning a
+@UseDaoannotation, moor used to generate three methods: A base method returning a

 Selectableand then two helper methods returning a